YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 For a process that wishes to close YottaDB databases and no longer use YottaDB, the function wraps `ydb_exit() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-exit>`_ so that any further calls to
-YottaDB return a CALLINAFTEREXIT error.
+YottaDB return a CALLINAFTERXIT error.

 Although in theory typical processes should not need to call :code:`Exit()` because normal process termination should close